How to Write a Rhetorical Analysis Essay

 It is the appeals that enable the author to persuade the readers.
 The three rhetoric appeals, including logos, ethos, and pathos, were defined by famous philosopher Aristotle and referred to as the rhetoric triangle.

 Logos, also known as logical appeal, is the most popular approach to making an argument in academic writing.
-In rhetoric, it refers to the use of reasoned argument to convince the audience.
+In rhetoric, it refers to the use of reasoned arguments to convince the audience.

-Ethos, also called the ethical appeal, is about the writer painting themselves as subject expert.
-For example, if you are making an argument about the quality of distance education, then indicating your qualifications to show you are an expert in the field of education.
-Similarly, if you are arguing for the moral permissibility of after-birth abortion then you could present yourself as a medical expert to enhance your authority and authenticity.
+Ethos, also called the ethical appeal, is about the writer painting themselves as a subject expert.
+For example, if you are making an argument about the quality of distance education, then indicate your qualifications to show you are an expert in the field of education.
+Similarly, if you are arguing for the moral permissibility of after-birth abortion, then you could present yourself as a medical expert to enhance your authority and authenticity.